Bacterial cell structure: Plasma membrane

 The plasma membrane or bacterial cytoplasmic membrane is composed of a phospholipid bilayer and thus has all of the general functions of a cell membrane such as acting as a permeability barrier for most molecules and serving as the location for the transport of molecules into the cell.
 In addition to these functions, prokaryotic membranes also function in energy conservation as the location about which a proton motive force is generated.
 Unlike eukaryotes, bacterial membranes (with some exceptions e.g. Mycoplasma and methanotrophs) generally do not contain sterols.
 However, many microbes do contain structurally related compounds called hopanoids which likely fulfill the same function.
 Unlike eukaryotes, bacteria can have a wide variety of fatty acids within their membranes.
 Along with typical saturated and unsaturated fatty acids, bacteria can contain fatty acids with additional methyl, hydroxy or even cyclic groups.
 The relative proportions of these fatty acids can be modulated by the bacterium to maintain the optimum fluidity of the membrane (e.g. following temperature change).

 Gram-negative and mycobacteria have an inner and outer bacteria membrane.
 As a phospholipid bilayer, the lipid portion of the bacterial outer membrane is impermeable to charged molecules.
 However, channels called porins are present in the outer membrane that allow for passive transport of many ions, sugars and amino acids across the outer membrane.
 These molecules are therefore present in the periplasm, the region between the cytoplasmic and outer membranes.
 The periplasm contains the peptidoglycan layer and many proteins responsible for substrate binding or hydrolysis and reception of extracellular signals.
 The periplasm is thought to exist in a gel-like state rather than a liquid due to the high concentration of proteins and peptidoglycan found within it.
 Because of its location between the cytoplasmic and outer membranes, signals received and substrates bound are available to be transported across the cytoplasmic membrane using transport and signaling proteins imbedded there.

-Extracellular (external) structures
+Extracellular structures

 Fimbriae and pili

 Fimbriae (sometimes called "attachment pili") are protein tubes that extend out from the outer membrane in many members of the Pseudomonadota.
 They are generally short in length and present in high numbers about the entire bacterial cell surface.
 Fimbriae usually function to facilitate the attachment of a bacterium to a surface (e.g. to form a biofilm) or to other cells (e.g. animal cells during pathogenesis).
 A few organisms (e.g. Myxococcus) use fimbriae for motility to facilitate the assembly of multicellular structures such as fruiting bodies.
 Pili are similar in structure to fimbriae but are much longer and present on the bacterial cell in low numbers.
 Pili are involved in the process of bacterial conjugation where they are called conjugation pili or "sex pili".
 Type IV pili (non-sex pili) also aid bacteria in gripping surfaces.